 When the CPU goes into a suspend state, the chassis power LED will start blinking to indicate that the CPU is in suspend mode.
+When the CPU is in the S1 mode, the Power LED blinks every second.
+When in the S3 mode, the Power LED will blink every 5-second.
 When the user presses any key, the CPU will wake-up and the LED will automatically stop blinking and remain on.